Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Discussion Conclusion

-Moreover, we show that misinformation claims do change over time and changes are especially common when a claim is found in multiple languages.
+Moreover, we show that misinformation claims can change over time and changes are especially common when a claim is found in multiple languages.
 Our data, however, only contains the misinformation claims as reported by fact-checkers.
-There is some degree of editorial voice in how fact-checkers write or phrase the misinformation; so, future work should seek to analyze a global dataset of the original misinformation posts on social media.
+There is some degree of editorial voice in how fact-checkers write or phrase misinformation claims; so, future work should seek to analyze a global dataset of the original misinformation posts on social media.
 Such posts are often removed, which makes this a challenge and will require closer collaboration between academics and fact-checkers.

-Most misinformation is fact-checked closely in time which mirrors other work on the diffusion of information more generally; however, the time scales are slower than those observed directly on social media \cite{bright2016social}.
 While our results show claims change over time, the specific mechanisms and consequences remain unclear.
-Future research should delve more deeply into how claims change and the role of cross-lingual spread in this process, which may help fact-checkers better anticipate what claims will enter their languages from elsewhere.
+Future research should delve more deeply into how claims change and the role of cross-lingual spread in this process, which may help fact-checkers better anticipate how claims will change and re-occur.

+Based on our findings, we can make several practical recommendations for fact-checking generally.
+First, since much misinformation is local, we need local fact-checking initiatives and cannot rely on organizations in other countries to fact-check content even if they share a common language.

+Second, given the notable amount of cross-lingual misinformation, fact-checking organizations could prioritize developing systems to check if a claim has already been fact-checked in any language before beginning work.
+We note, for instance, that the web interface to Google's data, Google Fact Check Tools - Explorer, does not return results across languages.
+That is, it does not perform cross-lingual information retrieval currently, although the methods used in this paper demonstrate this is possible.
+Our analysis suggests such systems could help reduce the additional delays we observed for multilingual claims.